arangodb-helper/arangodb/README.md

 Future plans
 ------------

-* allow to run Docker images for the instances on Linux
 * deploy this program as a Docker image
 * bundle this program with the usual distribution
 * make port usage configurable